-AQ SmartSpeaker review
+AQ SmartSpeaker full review

 Apple's AirPlay wireless technology hasn't exactly set the new standard for audio playback, although its gaining acceptance amongst manufacturers with new compatible systems and speakers being introduced more regularly.
 Manchester-based AQ Audio are a relatively recent addition to the AirPlay bandwagon, with the portable AQ SmartSpeaker audio system.
 Offering an impressive 24 watt power output and compatible with Apple's free Remote App, Rogue Amoeba's Airfoil app and the company’s own AQ Connect app, the speaker looks and feels well built and finished to a good standard, with a look that is unassuming yet attractive around the home.